murffious/FullStackMastery-Resources/README.md

 odays notes for book
 git hiub is messng up my posts

+ask for activites startere code for studetns learners to use SOVED and UNSOVLED folders and any applicale images sites giphy

 back end design passing argumaetns around. that is where the magic happens. what does thi tell y9ou that een pros use stackoverlfow reqriting cod saving code snp0pets